Tips & Tricks

 ~ A litter scooper

-~ Cat toys and a scratching post are nice to have.
+~ Cat toys and a scratching post.

 Many general medications, carriers, cages, etc. can be purchased for less online rather than from your vet or retail store.
 Some great sites are...